Orlando: Accessible Fun for All

 - At Walt Disney World theme parks, guests with cognitive disabilities can use several quiet areas that are perfect for taking a break.

 - Families can use the Rider Switch option if there are more than two adults in the party and the child does not want to, or cannot, ride the attraction.

 - Nearly every attraction has a wheelchair-accessible queue or an alternate entrance to ensure guests can ride.
 However, some attractions require guests in wheelchairs to transfer into ride vehicles.

-- Wheelchairs can be rented near the entrances of each of Walt Disney World’s parks if guests do not already have one.
+- Wheelchairs, strollers and ECV/motorized scooters can be rented near the entrances of all Walt Disney World parks if you do not already have one.

 - Valet parking at Walt Disney World is free with a disabled parking permit.

 - For guests with special dietary needs or allergies, most food allergies can be accommodated upon letting a cast member, manager or server know.
 Guests can also bring food and snacks into the park.

 - Walt Disney World suggests that guests with special needs bring a bracelet or nametag, ear plugs or headphones, a favorite device or activity, reinforcers for good behavior, and a sensory toy as needed.